SystemsApproach/sdn/access.rst

 configure the RAN.
 We have not discussed the Telco OSS/BSS up to this point, but it safe to assume such a component sits at the top of any Telco software stack.
 It is the source of all configuration settings and business logic needed to operate a network.
-Notice that the Management Plane shown in :numref:`Figure %s (c) <fig-ric>` includes a *Non-Real-Time RIC* functional block, complementing the Near-RT RIC that sits below the A1 interface.
-We return to the relevance of these two RICs in a moment.
+You can think of it as the RAN counterpart to gNMI/gNOI.

 The second is the **E2** interface that the Near-RT RIC uses to control the underlying RAN elements.
+You can think of it as the RAN counterpart to OpenFlow.
 A requirement of the E2 interface is that it be able to connect the Near-RT RIC to different types of RAN elements.
 This range is reflected in the API, which revolves around a *Service Model* abstraction.
 The idea is that each RAN element advertises a Service Model, which effectively defines the set of RAN Functions the element is able to support.
 The RIC then issues a combination of the following four operations against this Service Model.